Cubs vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Cubs have a record of 1-6.
+- The Cubs have played as the favorite in eight of their past 10 games and have gone 2-6 in those contests.

-- In their last 10 games with a total, the Cubs and their opponents have combined to hit the over just once.
+- When it comes to hitting the over, the Cubs and their opponents are 1-8-1 in their last 10 games with a total.

-- Bookmakers have not set a spread for any of the Cubs' last 10 games.
-The average over/under set by bookmakers in Chicago's past five games has been 8.2, a stretch during which the Cubs and their opponents have finished under every time.
+- There has not been a spread set for any of the Cubs' last 10 games.
+The average over/under established by oddsmakers in Chicago's past six contests has been 8.3, a stretch during which the Cubs and their opponents have finished under each time.

 Cubs Betting Records & Stats

-- The Cubs have been favored on the moneyline 17 total times this season.
-They've gone 8-9 in those games.
+- The Cubs have put together a 9-9 record in games they were favored on the moneyline (winning 50% of those games).

-- Chicago has a record of 1-3 when playing as moneyline favorites with odds of -165 or shorter (25% winning percentage).
+- When it has played as moneyline favorites with odds of -175 or shorter, Chicago has gone 1-3 (25%).

-- Based on this contest's moneyline, the Cubs' implied win probability is 62.3%.
+- Based on this matchup's moneyline, the Cubs have an implied win probability of 63.6%.

-- Chicago has played in 31 games with an over/under set, and have combined with its opponents to go over the total 13 times (13-17-1).
+- Chicago has had an over/under set by bookmakers 32 times, and have combined with opponents to go over the total in 13 of those games (13-18-1).

-- The Cubs have not had a spread set for an outing this season.
+- The Cubs have not had a spread set for a contest this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.